enkidevs/curriculum/python/functional-programming/arrays-iii/filter-built-in.md

 As the name might suggest, `filter` takes a function and an iterable object and returns only the elements in the iterable object for which the given function returns `true`[1]:

-For example, consider the following code fragment:
+For example, consider the following code:

 ```python
 prices = (1.29, 1.99, 2.30, 2.99, 1.80)